substobeme/VR_Final_project/README.md

 #### Dataset Construction

 Finally, we constructed the dataset by linking each image path to its corresponding set of question-answer pairs.
 To safeguard against data loss and facilitate incremental work, we saved the generated data progressively into a CSV file.
 This structured dataset is now well-suited for training, fine-tuning, and evaluating models on Visual Question Answering tasks. v140.csv in our repo is the final curated datset.

+---

+## Evaluation and Model Performance

+---

+### Baseline Prediction and Model Choice

+For the baseline evaluation, we utilized the BLIP-2 (Bootstrapped Language-Image Pretraining) model, specifically the `Salesforce/blip2-opt-2.7b` variant.
+This model was chosen for its state-of-the-art performance in vision-language tasks, combining powerful image understanding with natural language generation capabilities.
+Its architecture is well-suited for Visual Question Answering (VQA), making it an excellent candidate for establishing a reliable baseline.

+We set up the model and processor to run on a GPU if available, otherwise defaulting to CPU, ensuring optimized performance across different hardware environments.

+Our prediction pipeline processes the curated dataset in batches, feeding each image-question pair into the model to generate an answer.
+This approach enabled efficient inference while maintaining consistent evaluation across the dataset.

+---

+### Evaluation Metrics

+To quantitatively assess the model’s performance, we implemented several standard metrics:

+- **Exact Match (EM):** This metric measures the percentage of predictions that exactly match the ground truth answers.
+It reflects the model’s precision in producing perfectly correct answers.

+- **F1 Score:** This metric evaluates the harmonic mean of precision and recall on a token level, allowing partial credit for answers that overlap with the ground truth but are not exact matches.
+The F1 score is particularly useful for handling variations in phrasing and minor discrepancies.

+Additionally, we applied text normalization techniques before comparison, including:

+- Lowercasing all text
+- Removing punctuation and special characters
+- Converting number words (e.g., "three") to digits ("3")

+This normalization helped reduce mismatches due to superficial differences, providing a fairer evaluation of the model’s understanding.

+---

+### Process and Implementation

+Our evaluation pipeline iterates over the dataset, performing the following steps for each entry:

+1. **Image Loading:** The corresponding image is loaded and preprocessed.

+2. **Answer Generation:** The model receives the image and question prompt, generating a predicted answer with beam search for improved quality.

+3. **Answer Extraction:** We parse the model output to isolate the answer portion, further refining it to a concise response suitable for comparison.

+4. **Scoring:** The predicted answer is normalized and compared against the ground truth using Exact Match and F1 metrics.

+5. **Result Logging:** Predictions and scores are saved incrementally to CSV files to safeguard against data loss and facilitate further analysis.

+---